4 Simple Steps To Solve Any Code Algorithm

 While the last step is clearly the most important, every step is necessary in order to ensure a computer (or very unclear person) knows what to do when tasked with baking a cake.
-You can’t solve the problem without the algorithm, and you can’t enjoy the cake without the algorithm.
+You can’t solve the problem without the algorithm, and you can’t enjoy the cake without it either!

 The same is true in computer science.
 Which is why many developers are tasked with solving algorithmic problems as part of their applications when looking for software dev work (Jobsity does this to a very rigorous degree).

-Because of that, there are a number of protocol and systems for thinking you can follow in order to break down and solve a code algorithm, and we’re going to explain some of them here.
+Because of that, there are a number of protocols and systems for thinking you can follow in order to break down and solve a code algorithm, and we’re going to explain some of them here.